tsujan/Kvantum/Kvantum/INSTALL.md

     yay -S kvantum-qt5-git

-NOTE: `yay` only serves as an example, as it is the most common used pacman wrapper.
+NOTE: `yay` only serves as an example here.

 ### Debian-based distributions